 "What's wrong with my cherry tree?"

-Canker – both bacterial and fungal – can easily be pruned out of a tree if it’s done correctly.
 Snip off the diseased branch and dispose of it in a sealed bag in your garbage.
-Do not not put it in the compost where the canker can continue to spread.
-Then you meticulously sterilize your pruners and move on.
+Do not not put it in the compost, where the canker can continue to spread.
+Afterwards, meticulously sterilize your pruners and move on.

-There are times when you can save a tree that has canker in its trunk - that is when it just has a small spot of canker.
-We successfully treated an apricot tree in Ben Nobleman Park Community Orchard by scraping the canker away carefully on the infected spot with a clean boxcutter as our knife.
+There are times when you can save a tree that has canker in its trunk - that is, when it just has a small spot of canker.
+We successfully treated an apricot tree in Ben Nobleman Park Community Orchard by carefully scraping the canker away from the infected spot, using a clean boxcutter as our knife.
 Our tree recovered and is thriving today.